 Before continuing, read Kotaku’s article here.
-It’s short and incredibly frustrating, but what I’ll be responding to in my post.
+I’ll be responding to this below.

 There’s been a lot of talk about Persona 5’s translation, mostly in regard to clunky dialogue.
 While I personally have found little to no issue with the game in this regard, it’s also completely understandable that a game with this much text would have the occasional translation hiccup.
 Part of this is spurred from the necessity of having multiple translators of varying skill working on the game; long gone is the SNES era where one person could feasibly translate an entire JRPG by themselves (and while those games benefitted from uniformity they were plenty to prone to clunky translation as well).
 I’d say any issues marring Persona 5’s translation are issues you could find in any modern JRPG, even previous Persona games.
 However, Persona has become the new benchmark for the genre and thus people are bound to be extra-critical of it.

 And that leads us to Kotaku’s article, titled This Might Be Persona 5’s Biggest Translation Fail.
 It points to a tweet highlighting a classroom question in which Ms. Kawakami (best teacher and the love of my life) asks the player character to identify what the cursive form of a kanji means.
 The tweeter Kotaku cites argues that this is bad localization for two reasons: first, the answer to the question is wrong, and second, the localization fails because it didn’t Westernize itself.